 Head to the Aude River, a haven for hydrospeed lovers, located at the heart of a region known for its stunning natural beauty, east of the Pyrénées Ariégeoises and north of the Pyrénées Catalanes.
 This river, in the middle of all this natural splendour, and leading to the Mediterranean Sea, boasts glorious gorges and turbulent waters, best enjoyed by hydrospeed.
 Offering participants a number of natural obstacles, this fun, family activity – suitable in this location for children over 12 years old, is a great holiday experience and great sport to try as a group.

-Try up to grade 4 white water on this thrilling river, learning techniques crucial to the sport and to maximising safety – such as duck diving and eskimo rolls.
+Try up to grade IV whitewater on this thrilling river, learning techniques crucial to the sport and to maximising safety – such as duck diving and eskimo rolls.
 This stunning river in the south of France, offers hydrospeed enthusiasts incredible views of the Pyrenean foothills and boasts spectacular views of the mysterious rugged landscape of the Gorges de Saint-Georges.

 The Cure and the Chalaux Rivers

 The Cure river and the Chalaux river, which meet in the Lac du Crescent in the heart of the Morvan Regional Natural Park, are two great spots for trying the thrilling sport of hydrospeed.
 The Morvan Regional Natural Park, these rivers’ home, is a thickly-forested area with stunning lakes and woodland, an area thriving with wildlife and waterfalls; this is both a natural paradise and a paradise for this sport.
 These rivers are a hotspot for whitewater sports such as tubing, rafting and kayaking… but even better for the more intense, immersive sport of hydrospeed.